byuweb/byu-theme-components/README.md

 All BYU Websites are encouraged to use the official favicon.
 This is likely to be located on brand.byu.edu in the future, but it is available now in github: [https://github.com/byuweb/byu-assets/blob/master/favicon.png](https://github.com/byuweb/byu-assets/blob/master/favicon.png).

 ### Using Github
-There's plenty of documentation online about how to work with Github and the Git source control system, and there are excellent Git plugins available for most IDEs.
-If you've never worked with Github before, github has provided some good documentation at [guides.github.com](http://guides.github.com).
+There's plenty of documentation online about how to work with GitHub and the Git source control system, and there are excellent Git plugins available for most IDEs.
+If you've never worked with Github before, GitHub has provided some good documentation at [guides.github.com](http://guides.github.com).
 You can also join the [slack channel](http://byu-web.slack.com) and connect with other developers from the project.